Planning your hiking route on your desktop

-Planning your own hiking route can be a rewarding experience, helping you discover new places or set yourself challenges.
-PC route planning provides you with the tools to easily plan your route with the few clicks of your mouse.
+Planning your own hiking route can be a rewarding experience.
+It helps you discover new places, improves your map reading ability, and helps you better understand topography.
+Planning your hiking route on your computer provides you with the tools to easily create then review your route with the few clicks of your mouse.

-In addition to hard copy maps, I also utilise mapping software on my PC when planning all my hikes.
+In addition to hard copy maps, I also use web based mapping software or apps on my desktop PC to plan all my hikes.
 With the right software, route planning is as simple as clicking your mouse then drawing your intended route.
-The software will calculate distances, elevations, compass bearings, and estimated travel time.
+The software will calculate distances, elevations, bearings, and estimated travel time.
 It really is that easy.

 Some mapping applications will provide 3D visualisation of your route.
 Viewing in 3D is a powerful aide to planning your route, bringing maps to life within a continuous virtual landscape.
 Pan, zoom and fly through the map or change the lighting/shadows to simulate the effect of the sun at different times of the day.
 Select your camera angle, height and position, record, play back, print or export your own custom 3D journey.
 Visualising your route in this way allows you to see the steepness of the terrain and ensure that the route you have planned does not see you hiking off the edge of a cliff.